brettz9/db.js/README.md

 [idb-schema](https://github.com/treojs/idb-schema) documentation for
 full details.

-Note that the event object which is passed to `addCallback` is the underlying IndexedDB event, but it is enhanced with a `dbjs` method that can be supplied a callback which will be passed the db.js `Server` object to allow db.js-style queries during the `upgradeneeded` event as desired (e.g., `e.dbjs(function (server) {server.query(table).all().modify(...)});`) with the exception that `close` is disallowed as this should not occur within the `upgradeneeded` event.
+Note that the event object which is passed as the first argument to `addCallback` is the underlying IndexedDB event, but in `db.js`, we call these callbacks with a second argument which is the db.js `Server` object, allowing for db.js-style queries during the `upgradeneeded` event as desired (e.g.,
+`.addCallback(function (e, server) {server.query(table).all().modify(...)});`)
+with the exception that `close` is disallowed as this should not occur within the `upgradeneeded` event.
 Note, however, that due to limitations with Promises and the nature of the IndexedDB specification with regard to this event, you may need to avoid use of Promises within these callbacks (though you can run `addCallback` multiple times).